masoncfrancis/urled/README.md

 # URLr

-URLr (pronounced URL-er) is a lightweight URL shortener written in Go
+URLr (pronounced URL-er) is a lightweight URL shortener server written in Go